Molly Clifford – President

 Jen is Training Coordinator for Community Health Strategies, responsible for training program coordination, scheduling and implementation of its safety education workshops.
 She is also the talented artist who created the illustrations for the educational storybook Mikey Makes a Mess, the images used in the award-winning animated game Help Mikey Make It Out, and Prevention 1st’s Safe Routes to School posters.

 Mike Boas – Mike Boas works as an animator, web designer, and workshop instructor at Rochester’s Animatus Studio.
 His animation for Prevention 1st’s Help Mikey Make It Out game helped it to win an APEX Award for Publication Excellence.
-He also serves on the board at Rochester Movie Makers and is co-runner of the Rochester Movie Makers Writers Workshop.
+He also serves on the board at Rochester Association for Film Arts and Sciences and is co-runner of the Rochester Writers Workshop.

-John Caufield – John Caufield served for five years as Fire Chief of the Rochester Fire Department, culminating 22 years of service with the RFD.
-Upon retirement from the RFD in 2013, John joined the National Fire Protection Association (NFPA) and currently serves as the Mid-Atlantic Director.
+John Caufield – John Caufield served for five years as Fire Chief of the Rochester Fire Department, culminating 27 years of service with the RFD.
+Upon retirement from the RFD in 2013, John joined the National Fire Protection Association (NFPA) and served as the Mid-Atlantic Director.
+John is currently Fire Chief of the Fort Myers, FL Fire Department.

 Robert Cole, Ph.D. – Robert Cole is President of Fireproof Children and one of the nation’s leading experts in fire safety education.
 He is a research psychologist and Clinical Associate Professor at the University of Rochester Medical Center School Of Nursing.